vsrpgdev/VsLayeredDisplay/readme.md

 ## 8. Troubleshooting

 ## 9. License
-VsConvertEscapeCharacters by rpgmakerwebthickness467 is marked with CC0 1.0 Universal.
+VsLayeredDisplay by vsrpgdev is marked with CC0 1.0 Universal.
 To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0/